 Step 4 – Use Alt-Attribute Text on All of Your Images

-Alt-attribute text is a tag added to images on the web that tells screen-reading programs what an image is of for the vision-impaired.
+Alt-attribute text is a tag added to images on the web that tells screen-reading programs what a picture is of for the vision-impaired.
 The goal is to make your page’s content accessible to anyone.
-Make it possible to access your photos without losing any of the information you’re trying to present, even if the user can’t see them.
+Make it possible to access your photos without losing any information you’re trying to present, even if the user can’t see them.

 Alt-attribute text is one of those areas of SEO that many people forget about.
-However, the alt-attribute text is becoming more and more important for search engine optimization.
-So, before you finish publishing your next web page or blog post, make sure that you have used appropriate alt-attribute text for your images.
+However, the alt-attribute text is becoming increasingly important for search engine optimization.
+So, before you publish your next web page or blog post, ensure you have used appropriate alt-attribute text for your images.
 For an example of what that looks like, see the screenshot below.

 Let Goldstein Brossard Optimize Your Images For SEO

 Optimizing your images for SEO isn’t complicated or time-consuming.
 However, performing the four steps listed above can go a long way toward helping your page achieve well.
-If you’d like help optimizing the images on your website, then feel free to contact us here at Goldstein Brossard today!
+If you’d like help optimizing your website’s images, feel free to contact us here at Goldstein Brossard today!